Separation mixes with hope and uncertainty in the U.S. base hosting Afghan evacuees

 The effort at the base is unprecedented in its history, officials say.
 In just a few days, Ramstein has been transformed: 323 beige military tents have been erected on its grounds, largely lined with cots to sleep the men.
 Around 1,000 women and children are staying in three huge aircraft hangars.

-In all, this sudden way station has about 6,500 people.
-The first flights for those who have been vetted for onward travel begin Monday.
+In all, this sudden way station currently has about 6,500 people.
+The first flights for those vetted for onward travel began Monday.
 For others, there’s uncertainty as their cases are processed.

 “What should we do?
 Where should we go?”
 Walizada asked.
 She had managed to escape with her 28-year-old sister and her 4-year-old nephew, Avina.
 Her parents were lost in the chaos after being stopped by Afghan forces, and another sister and brother-in-law were also left behind.

-Her father worked at Kabul University.
-Walizada said she presented her English diploma and an ID to show she’d done some translation work with a nongovernmental organization to get on the plane.
-The family plan had been to try getting to the United States.
+Walizada said she’d presented her English diploma and an ID to show she’d done translation work with a nongovernmental organization to get on the plane.
+The family plan had been to try reaching the United States.

 “But now it’s just me and my sister,” she said, as her nephew played with a bottle cap on tarmac.
 “Can we go to other countries, like Canada?”